futureaiitofficial/prosumeai/template-system-guide.md

-# ProsumeAI Template System Guide
+# ATScribe Template System Guide

 ## Overview

-The ProsumeAI template system provides a flexible framework for managing resume and cover letter templates.
+The ATScribe template system provides a flexible framework for managing resume and cover letter templates.
 This guide explains the architecture, registration process, and how to create new templates.

 ## Architecture